 A financial instrument's level within the fair value hierarchy is based on the lowest level of any input that is significant to the fair value measurement.
 Changes in valuation methods may result in transfers into, or out of, a financial instrument's assigned level.

 (ii) Fair value hierarchy - financial instruments measured at fair value:

-The following tables present information about the Pool's assets which are recorded at fair value on a recurring basis as of December 31, 2022 and 2021:
+The following tables present information about the Pool's assets and liabilities which are recorded at fair value on a recurring basis as of December 31, 2023 and 2022: